 Conclusion

-In conclusion, C++ references and pointers both provide several methods to access and manipulate data indirectly, but they can be served for different purposes.
-References are easy to understand and simple, which makes them suitable for parameter passing and aliasing.
+In summary, C++ references and pointers offer various means to access and modify data indirectly, yet they serve distinct purposes.
+References are straightforward and uncomplicated, rendering them appropriate for parameter passing and creating aliases.

 Difference between Reference and Pointer in C++ FAQs